 To start a translation, open the Translation Dashboard page (WPML->Translation Management) and select the posts and pages you want to translate using the checkboxes in the first column.

-Scroll down to the list of languages, select the languages to translate and click the button Add to translation basket.
+Scroll down to the list of languages, select the languages to translate and click the button Add selected content to translation basket.

 After the page reloads, a new tab appears at the top of the page called Translation Basket.
 On this tab you will find a list of all items (posts, pages, strings) that you have added to the basket as well as languages to translate.
 Here you can verify the content you wish to translate, remove posts and pages mistakenly added and change “Batch name”.
 “Batch name” will be visible as a project name in Cloudwords.
 When you are ready, simply click Send all items for translation to send everything to Cloudwords.